Pekshn/BrainDump/README.md

   -  Core Data – Framework for local data persistence and management.
   -  E2E Testing – Validating the entire app flow from start to finish.

-📌 Note: No external dependencies – Just download and build.
+📌 Note: No external dependencies – Just download and run.

 📸 Screenshots